cppalliance/cppalliance.github.io/_posts/2026-08-18-ArnaudBecheler2026Q2Update.md

 So another bot was created that, for each PR, reports any change in dependency weight (included headers) and number of transitive dependencies.
 This helps orient dependency-reduction operations and will prevent future contributors from bringing back heavy weights.

-After removing the Boost dependencies that C++14 made outdated (Boost.SmartPtr, Boost.Math, Boost.TTI, Boost.Move, Boost.Foreach, Boost.Conversion, Boost.Typeof, Boost.Bind, Boost.Lambda, Boost.MPL, ...),
+I first removed the Boost dependencies that C++14 made outdated:
+- Boost.SmartPtr,
+- Boost.Math,
+- Boost.TTI,
+- Boost.Move,
+- Boost.Foreach,
+- Boost.Conversion,
+- Boost.Typeof,
+- Boost.Bind,
+- Boost.Bimap,
+- Boost.Lambda,
+- Boost.MPL ...

-I opened a number of PRs to drop the mammoth culprits: Boost.Spirit, Boost.Bimap, Boost.PropertyTree, Boost.Serialization.
+I opened a number of PRs to drop the mammoth culprits:
+- Boost.Spirit,
+- Boost.PropertyTree,
+- Boost.Serialization

 When merged, they will considerably lighten the transitive dependency chain.

 In local benchmarks I could already measure considerable performance gains both in memory and speed when dropping PropertyTree (3x better in speed and memory), while dropping Xpressive brings ~3600 fewer warnings in CI with `-Wall -Wextra` enabled.